 Her approach to storytelling is the Six Sigma of story creation – she’s not an engineer, but she thinks like one.

-Esther Choy is the President and Chief Story Facilitator at Leadership Story Lab, where she applies design thinking and science to help her clients articulate and assert who they are, ultimately connecting with audiences in meaningful ways.
+Esther Choy is the CEO and Chief Story Facilitator at Leadership Story Lab, where she applies design thinking and science to help her clients articulate and assert who they are, ultimately connecting with audiences in meaningful ways.
 Since 2010, Esther has combined the science of persuasion and the art of storytelling to help her clients gain a competitive edge.